Swimming Pool Compliance

 - If the pool barrier has been substantially modified or rebuilt and when that took place (3 choices of date range apply)

-Recent amendments to the Swimming Pools Amendment Act 2012 require Council to develop a Swimming Pool Inspection Program in consultation with the community.
+Camden Council has developed a Swimming Pool Inspection Program in consultation with the community.

 Before Council Officers inspect swimming pools, owners must complete the application form for a Swimming Pool Certificate of Compliance.